damir-manapov/hands-on-multitenant-by-kind/README.md

 ## REST API

-The application provides a REST API built with NestJS for managing tenants and research instances.
+The application provides a REST API built with NestJS for managing tenants and instances.

 ### API Endpoints